Frequently Asked Questions

 How does your experience prepare you to be an editor?

-• Since 2005 I have been a professor of writing at Curry College in Milton, Massachusetts.
+• From 2005 to 2019 I was a professor of writing at Curry College in Milton, Massachusetts.

 • For 30+ years I have taught fiction and memoir writing at the Cambridge Center for Adult